Creating Sanitized Database Snapshots with DBSnapper¶

 This output shows the steps taken to sanitize the database which involve:

-Check the snapshot¶
+Check the sanitized snapshot¶

 Now that we've sanitized the database, let's take another look at the snapshots available for the example_app